Exclusive: Vivendi mulls sale of Brazil unit GVT - sources

 The company has been investing heavily to build its high-speed fiber broadband network to take advantage of historically weak Internet services in Brazil's booming economy.
 Vivendi is bankrolling 1 billion euros of capital expenditure for GVT this year because it doesn't generate enough cash to finance the expansion.

-Potential bidders could include Telefonica (TEF.MC) and Oi (OIBR3.SA), both fixed and mobile players in Brazil, as well as Telecom Italia (TLIT.MI) via its TIM Brasil unit.
+Potential bidders could include Telefonica and Oi, both fixed and mobile players in Brazil, as well as Telecom Italia via its TIM Brasil unit.

-Carlos Slim's America Movil (AMXL.MX), which is a mobile and cable operator in Brazil, could also be interested, though one banking source said that such an acquisition might pose regulatory concerns.
+Carlos Slim's America Movil, which is a mobile and cable operator in Brazil, could also be interested, though one banking source said that such an acquisition might pose regulatory concerns.

 "Given the potential in broadband (in Brazil), there is a lot of long-term value for these guys," said one telecoms sector banker.